fkaaziebu/mermaid-tutorials/vpass/view-delete-password/view-password.md

 # VPASS VIEW PASSWORD DIAGRAM
 ## Authentication
 In the process of viewing passwords as well, users need to be authenticated.
+After users are authenticated, we have to check if the user has a master password, if not we show a pop-up for them to create a master password.
+This will probably happen when the user visits the dashboard.
+The master password is stored as a cookie in the frontend and stored in server-side as session in database.

 ## View Password Flow Diagram
 ```mermaid